 6. Use keywords and follow trends.
 Think of Pinterest as a search engine that can help your visuals get to the top of Google search.
 Time-relevant and well-optimized (in terms of metadata) images increase chances for your brand to be discovered by a larger audience.

 7. Optimize for mobile.
 As the largest amount of users access Pinterest from mobile devices, your duty is to make sure that the content you publish is easily viewable.

 8. Engage with your audience.
 When someone starts to follow your account, repins your publications or comments, you get notifications straightaway.
 Your social media manager should pay attention to those actions and provide feedback to your audience.

 9. Study analytics.
-A Pinterest business account provides a user with an analytical tool which allows you to explore your Pinterest audience and fit your content to their needs.
+A Pinterest business account provides a user with an analytical tool that allows you to explore your Pinterest audience and fit your content to their needs.

 10. Add the pin button to your website.
 If your business has a website (sure it does), a great option is adding a “Pin It” button so that users planning their shopping trips or any other leisure could easily pin your products or services to their boards directly from your website.

 As some of the tools mentioned above are crucial for your business promotion, let’s have a closer look at what Pinterest offers for these purposes.